HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 Blooming|At the end of the owner's turn, cards occupying this space are transformed into Flowers if they are close to death.
 A Flower is defined as: 1 Power, 1 Health, Healing Strike.

 ## 📚 Other
+### Mini Giant Cards
+Alongside everything else this mod adds, there is also a new card type: mini giant cards.
+These cards behave identically to giant cards, but only occupy two slots, good for minibosses or if you think giant cards are too big.

+For C#, you can create one using CardInfo.SetMiniGiant().
+For JSONLoader, you need to add the Giant Trait to the card, as well as the following:
+- SpecialTriggeredAbility: "whistlewind.inscryption.abnormalsigils.MiniGiantCard"
+- CardAppearanceBehaviour: "whistlewind.inscryption.abnormalsigils.MiniGiantPortrait"

+Card emissions work identically for mini giant cards as normal cards.

 ### 🐺 Tribes
 - Anthropoid - humans and humanoids
 - Botanic - plants, fungi, and other technically-not-plants